 She was called “Mulatto” on the 1910-1920 census, but “Negro” on the 1930 census.

 She married in 1938 and placed 3rd in the Mrs. Crispus Attucks Contest in 1943.
-She graduated Barringer High and Newark Normal School and took courses at NYU and Columbia.
+She graduated Barringer High, the Newark Normal School and Newark Teacher’s College (1940), with a Masters from Seton Hall (Obit).
+She had taken special courses at NYU and Columbia (New York Age, 1938).

 Kukla, Barbara Defying the Odds.